 REASON FOR PROCEDURE

 Protection of human health and the environment.
 Federal, state, and local regulations do not permit the disposal of chemical hazardous waste into the regular trash or waste water treatment system.
 Federal and state regulations require that the generator of any chemical hazardous waste must make a proper waste determination.
+Chemical hazardous waste accumulated and stored in a laboratory or other work area must be in accordance with University procedure for Chemical and Hazardous Waste Accumulation.
 DEHS will collect chemical and hazardous wastes from each generating location at the University upon receipt of a properly completed Chemical Pickup Disposal Pick up Request Form from the generator.

 DEHS assists University labs by providing free pick up and removal service of waste chemicals.

 Please note: If personnel will be submitting more than 30 chemicals for DEHS waste pick up, please contact the Hazardous Waste Coordinator at 502-852-2956 to schedule an on-site waste consult.